 5. Conclusion

-Christians endure persecution and tribulation, then rewarded.
-Therefore, no historical Church Father taught a pre-tribulation view.
-The idea that the Church would avoid tribulation is a modern innovation (19th century), not rooted in patristic writings.
+Christians endure persecution and tribulation, then rewarded according to the historical Church Fathers.
+They never taught a pre-tribulation view.
+The idea that the church would avoid tribulation is a relatively new modern-day innovation (1830s) by John Nelson Darby, not rooted in patristic writings (70-325 AD).

-Here’s a list of pre-Nicene (before AD 325) writers who explicitly or implicitly affirm that the Church must endure tribulation, persecution, or the eschatological distress (tribulation) before Christ’s return.
+Here’s a list of pre-Nicene (before AD 325) writers who explicitly or implicitly affirm that the Church must endure tribulation, persecution, or the eschatological distress (tribulation) before Christ’s church being caught up (harpazo).

 🕊️ 1.
 The Didache (Teaching of the Twelve Apostles)